microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks.md

 Or to a top-level resource:
 `me/messages`, `me/contacts`, `me/events`, `users`, or `groups`

-Or on a Sharepoint / OneDrive for Business drive:
+Or on a SharePoint / OneDrive for Business drive:
 `/drive/root`

 Or on a user's personal OneDrive: